dannsam/xenko-docs/manual/audio/index.md

 ### Streamed and non-Streamed Audio
 Xenko allows you to stay flexible when managing sounds.
-Either buffer entire audio files, or stream compressed audio from disk at runtime.
+Either buffer entire audio files, or stream compressed audio from the disk at runtime.
 The choice usually depends on the size of the audio file.
 More often than not, you want to stream bigger samples and play smaller files directly from the memory: